 Radio Display Condition Action Required

 ACQUIRING Radio requires more No action required.
+This

-than two seconds to This message should
+than two seconds to message should disappear

-produce audio for the disappear shortly.
+produce audio for shortly.

-selected channel.
+the selected channel.

-SAT FAULT Internal module or If this message does
+SAT FAULT Internal module or If this message does not

-system failure not clear within a short
+system failure clear within a short

-present. period of time, or with
+present. period of time, or with an

-an ignition key cycle,
+ignition key cycle, your

-your receiver may have
+receiver may have a fault.

-a fault.
-See your
+See your authorized

-authorized dealer for
+dealer for service.

-service.

-INVALID CHNL Channel no longer This previously
+INVALID CHNL Channel no longer This previously available

-available. available channel is no
+available. channel is no longer

-longer available.
-Tune
+available.
+Tune to another

-to another channel.
-If
+channel.
+If the channel

-the channel was one of
+was one of your presets,

-your presets, you may

-choose another channel
+you may choose another

-for that preset button.
+channel for that preset

+In lating and in the ~ button.

 UNSUBSCRIBED Subscription not Contact SIRIUS at

 available for this 1-888-539-7474 to

-channel. subscribe to the
+channel. subscribe to the channel

-channel or tune to
+or tune to another

-another channel.
+channel.

-NO TEXT Artist information not Artist information not
+NO TEXT Artist information Artist information not

-available. available at this time on
+not available. available at this time on

 this channel.
-The
+The system

-system is working
+is working properly.

+NO TEXT Song title Song title information not

+information not available at this time on

+available. this channel.
+The system

-properly.
+is working properly.

-Radio Display Condition Action Required NO TEXT Song title information not available.
-Song title information not available at this time on this channel.
-The system is working properly.
-NO TEXT Category information not available.
+Radio Display Condition Action Required NO TEXT Category information not available.
 Category information not available at this time on this channel.
 The system is working properly.
 NO SIGNAL Loss of signal from the SIRIUS satellite or SIRIUS tower to the vehicle antenna.
 You are in a location that is blocking the SIRIUS signal (i.e., tunnel, under an overpass, dense foliage, etc).
 The system is working properly.
 When you move into an open area, the signal should return.
 UPDATING Update of channel programming in progress.
 No action required.
 The process may take up to three minutes.
 CALL SIRIUS 1-888-539-7474 Satellite service has been deactivated by SIRIUS Satellite Radio.
 Call SIRIUS at 1-888-539-7474 to re-activate or resolve subscription issues.